Calphalon Quartz Heat Review

 Our Analysis and Test Results

-In our testing the Quartz Heat managed to keep a baking tray full of drumsticks incredibly moist while still crisping the skin on the top.
+This oven was right in the mix with the top models in our baking tests, turning out tasty results no matter what we threw at it.
+In our testing, the Quartz Heat managed to keep a baking tray full of drumsticks incredibly moist while still crisping the skin on the top.
 It handled cookies with similar aplomb, perfectly browning the outsides while keeping the insides perfectly gooey and chewy.
 All the cakes we baked came out fluffy and moist with no hot or cold spots to speak of.
 Bottom line, we don't think anyone will be disappointed by this oven's baking prowess.

 Ease of Use

-The machine anchors its user friendliness with a clear interface.
-A large LCD screen tells you what settings have been selecting, while dedicated knobs allow you to quickly scroll through all of the cooking functions and the cooking temperature/time.
+We feel the Quartz Heat provides an exceptional user experience, offering small and thoughtful design touches that make cooking and the requisite cleaning feel quite easy.
+The machine anchors its user-friendliness with a clear interface.
+A large LCD screen tells you what settings you have been selecting, while dedicated knobs allow you to quickly scroll through the cooking functions and the cooking temperature/time.

-One nice thing about the Quartz Heat is the fact that it doesn't automatically start the timer once it's done preheating.
+One nice thing about the Quartz Heat is that it doesn't automatically start the timer once it's done preheating.
 Many other models start the timer the second preheating is finished, necessitating that you either pay close attention to the oven and shove your food in right when it beeps, or readjust the timer after you've put your food in.
 The Quartz Heat asks that you press the start button again once preheating is finished to actually start the timer.

 Really the only thing we dislike about the Quartz Heat's user experience is that the beeps that let you know cooking has been completed are fairly quiet.
-This makes it relatively easy to miss the fact that your cake is done and leave it sitting a bit too long in a still hot oven.
+This makes it relatively easy to miss the fact that your cake is done and leave it sitting a bit too long in a still-hot oven.

 The only thing that prevented this oven from earning a perfect score in this metric was its toast map.
 When we filled the oven wall-to-wall with toast, the center slices were clearly more even and a bit darker in shade.
 Slices on the edges, in contrast, were a bit lighter and had some cold spots near the extreme edges of the oven.

-The Calphalon Quartz Heat's list price puts it into the premium end of the spectrum, but it lacks the temperature accuracy of most of the other premium ovens.
-However, it offers a dehydrating function that is lacking in some of its main competitors, and offers darker aesthetics that will please many people that don't want stainless steel to be a theme in their kitchen.
-If those two things check boxes for you, and you don't mind constantly having to adjust the temperature up or cook things a bit longer than expected, this oven may represent a good value.
-Otherwise, if you're willing to pay a premium for top-shelf performance, we think there are better ovens ou there.
+The Calphalon Quartz Heat bakes well, is easy to use, and offers an interesting aesthetic.
+It's not the best toaster oven we've tested, mostly because it tends to run a bit cold, but it definitely carves out enough of a niche for itself that it would be a great addition in many kitchens.
+The Calphalon Quartz Heat's list price puts it into the premium spectrum, but it lacks the temperature accuracy of most premium ovens.
+However, it offers a dehydrating function lacking in some of its main competitors.
+It also offers darker aesthetics to please many people who don't want stainless steel themes in their kitchen.
+If those things checkboxes for you, and you don't mind constantly adjusting the temperature up or cooking things a bit longer than expected, this oven may represent a good value.
+Otherwise, if you're willing to pay a premium for top-shelf performance, we think there are better ovens out there.